thiyada-kitt/Webpos/README.md

 - Open the Xampp server simulator and enable Apache and MySQL.
 - Use the command localhost/folderprojectname/ in your URL web browser to open the web application.

-**Tip:** If you connect through MySQLWorkbench You need to set your password of your localhost in the file. connectdb.php
+**Tip:** If you connect through MySQLWorkbench You need to set your password of your localhost in the file connectdb.php

 ## How to use
 - Fill in Email and Password.